Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/1-build-train-serialize-model.md

 ## Create an Azure notebook

-Jupyter notebooks are composed of *cells*.
-Each cell is assigned one of four types:

-- **Markdown** for entering text in [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) format
-- **Code** for entering code that runs interactively
-- **Raw NBConvert** for entering data inline
-- **Heading** for section headers

-Code entered into code cells is executed by a *kernel*.
-The popular IPython kernel supports code written in Python, but [dozens of other kernels](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels) are available supporting other languages.
-Azure notebooks (Jupyter notebooks created in Azure) support Python, R, and F#.
-They also support numerous packages and libraries that are commonly used in Python.

 Azure notebooks are created through the portal at https://notebooks.azure.com and require nothing more than a browser and a [Microsoft account](https://account.microsoft.com/account).
 Notebooks are contained in projects, whose primary purpose is to group related notebooks.
 In this exercise, you will create a new project and then create a notebook inside it.

 1. Navigate to https://notebooks.azure.com in your browser and sign in using your Microsoft account.
 Click **My Projects** in the menu at the top of the page.
 Then click the **+ New Project** button at the top of the "My Projects" page.